 Once an initial list of potential transect sites is developed based on these criteria, an effort will be made to select sites that address site-specific concerns raised in study requests associated with the New Hampshire bank near Wilder dam such as at River Road in Lyme just south of the North Thetford Road; River Road a quarter mile south of the East Thetford Bridge, the Mudge and McIntyre properties in Lyme, Pine Park in Hanover, and the Lipfert property in Cornish.
+The final selection of monitoring sites will be done in conjunction with the erosion working group to ensure stakeholder input.

-The study area includes the shoreline of the Wilder, Bellows Falls, and Vernon impoundments, as well as the shoreline of the riverine reaches downstream of the Wilder and Bellows Falls dams and limited to the project lands immediately below Vernon dam which is adjacent to the project boundary of the Turners Falls Project.
+The study area includes the shoreline of the Wilder, Bellows Falls, and Vernon impoundments, as well as the shoreline of the riverine reaches downstream of the

+Wilder and Bellows Falls dams and limited to approximately 1.5 miles downstream of Vernon dam to the lower extent of Stebbins Island.